Gustav Schickedanz: Career in Nazi era

 In 1939 Quelle achieved sales of 40 million Reichsmark.

 On 8 June 1942 Gustav Schickedanz married 17 years younger Grete Lachner in St.-Pauls-Kirche in Fürth.
-On 20 October 1943 daughter Madeleine was born in the bunker of Nuremberg women hospital.
+On 20 October 1943 daughter Madeleine was born in the bunker of Nuremberg women's hospital.

 Postwar

 After the war Schickedanz was initially prohibited from carrying on his business by the American occupation authorities.

 He was later rehabilitated and in 1952 was awarded a "citizen's medal" by the city of Fürth; in 1959 he was made an honorary citizen, the equivalent of being given the keys to the city.
 Efforts were made to rewrite his history under the Nazis.

 After numerous acquisitions, Quelle's group sales reached 5 billion Deutschmarks by 1972.

 Gustav Schickedanz and his wife Grete initiated a number of charitable works for which they received much public recognition.